Grønningen, Copenhagen: Architecture

 The building at the other end of the street (Grønningen 21–25) is the former headquarters of Nordisk Livsforsikring Selskab (English: Nordic Life Inssurance Company).
 It was built in 1910 by Axel Preisler and was renovated in 2006.
 It now serves as head office for M. Goldschmidt Holding.
 The large neighbouring property at No. 17-19 is the former headquarters of Nordisk Livsforsikrings-Aktieselskab af 1897 and was built from 1913–1914 to designs by Vilhelm Fischer (completed by N.P.P.
 Gundstrup).
 The IT consultancy Netcompany is now based at No. 17.

 The Hagemann Mansion (No. 11) was built by Carl Brummer in 1918 for the financier Paul Hagemanns.
 It now serves as Finland's embassy.

-Built in 1935-36 to designs by Ib Lunding, the apartment building at Nr.
+Built in 1935-36 to designs by Ib Lunding, the apartment building at N..
 7-9 is in spite of its robust Functionalist style known as the Champaign House due to its irregularly placed windows of the staircase.
 It was heritage listed in 1997.